Skip to article

 South Dakota cottage food — your questions answered.

-Do I need a permit to sell cottage food in South Dakota?
+Can I ship or deliver cottage food orders in South Dakota?

 South Dakota cottage food laws: what is the short version?

-South Dakota does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-South Dakota allows online orders, seller delivery for cottage food sellers in the current data.
+South Dakota does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+South Dakota allows online orders, seller delivery for cottage food sellers.
+South Dakota also has a path for prepared or time/temperature-control foods, and that path has separate state rules.

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
+South Dakota also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 South Dakota may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in South Dakota?

-South Dakota's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+South Dakota's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+South Dakota also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Common no-go categories include meat commercial, poultry commercial, honey commercial, sandwiches, casseroles.

 About VibeKitchen